With three new courses now open, DeKalb County, Alabama, is suddenly a disc-golf destination

 Veteran disc golfers from northeast Alabama no longer have to travel to northwest Georgia, Huntsville or Chattanooga to enjoy high quality disc golf courses.
 They can hone their skills close to home.

 The first to be built in DeKalb County, a nine-hole course on the north side of the Fyffe Town Park opened in summer 2022.
 In March 2023, a short 18-hole course opened at the Henagar City Park.
-Third, Rainsville’s pro-length18-hole course, which is not yet officially open, works its way around a spacious city-owned property.
+Third, Rainsville’s pro-length18-hole course, which opened in mid-May 2024, works its way around a spacious city-owned property.

 The Fyffe UFO Park Disc Golf Course